Potty Training Boys In 5 Easy Steps

 That’s why we created the best guide for potty training boys, so you can get this not-so-fun part of parenting out of the way as quickly as possible and focus on the truly rewarding parts.

 Wait, is this guide only for boys?
 Yes, that’s because when it comes to potty training, there are some key differences between boys and girls that you should know to make your potty training as effective as possible.
+For potty training girls, click here.

-And while every kid is different, let’s look at some common things to know when potty training your son.
+Let’s look at some common things to know when potty training your son.

 Boys’ brains and girls’ brains develop differently.
 Boys tend to have shorter attention spans.
 This shouldn’t be a surprise.
 It is thus more productive to break potty training sessions for boys into shorter chunks.
 You should also remove all possible distractions like toys, soap bars and magazines from the vicinity that they can get their hands on and play with.